Bad Habits: Policy Confounding and Out-of-Trajectory Generalization in RL

 \section{Example: Frozen T-Maze}

-We now provide an example to illustrate the phenomenon of policy confounding and motivate the need for careful analysis.
+We now provide an example to illustrate the phenomenon and motivate the need for careful analysis.

-The environment shown in Figure \ref{fig:tmaze} is a variant of the popular T-Maze environment \citep{bakker2001reinforcement}.
-The agent receives a binary signal, green or purple, at the start location.
-Then, it needs to move to the right and reach the correct goal at the end of the maze (ignore the blue cells and the black vertical arrow in the middle of the maze for now).
-The agent obtains a reward of $+1$ for moving to the green (purple) goal when having received the green (purple) signal and a reward of $-1$ otherwise.
-At first sight, one may think that the only way the agent can solve the task is if, at every cell along its trajectory, it can recall the initial signal.
+Figure \ref{fig:tmaze} shows a variant of the popular T-Maze environment \citep{bakker2001reinforcement}.
+In this environment, the agent receives a binary signal, green or purple, at the starting location.
+The task for the agent is to navigate to the right and reach the correct goal at the end of the maze.
+The agent obtains a reward of $+1$ for moving to the green (purple) goal when having received the green (purple) signal and a penalty of $-1$ otherwise.
+Additionally, there is a $-0.1$ penalty per timestep to incentivize the agent to take the most direct path to the goal.
+At every timestep, the agent can observe its location within the maze, but the signal is only observed at the starting location.
+Importantly, the agent has the capability to remember past observations.

+At first glance, it might seem crucial for the agent to remember the initial signal at every cell along its trajectory.
+After all, how else would it determine the correct goal?
 However, once the agent figures out the shortest path to each of the two goals (depicted by the green and purple arrows), the agent may safely forget the initial signal.
-The agent knows that whenever it is at any of the cells along the green (purple) path, it must have received the green (purple) signal.
-Hence, it can simply move toward the right goal on the basis of its own location.
+The agent knows that whenever it is on the green (purple) path, it must have received the green (purple) signal.
+Hence, it can simply navigate toward the correct goal based solely on its current location.